 Recognizing the symptoms is the first step in managing basilar migraines as well as your life around it.

-Basilar migraines actually occur in two parts, the aura, and the actual migraine.
+Basilar migraines occur in two parts, the aura, and the actual migraine.
 The aura symptoms can last just a few minutes or as long as an hour.
-Symptoms shared with other aura migraines include:
+A migraine with aura, just as variant migraine, doesn't have to manifest only in head pain.
+Other symptoms of basilar migraine are:

 - vision changes